-Many optical elements such as lenses, laser mirrors, prisms and diffraction gratings are made as standard parts, i.e., they are made with the same specifications for many different customers.
+Many optical elements such as lenses, laser mirrors, prisms and diffraction gratings are fabricated as standard parts, i.e., they are made with the same specifications for many different customers.
 Often, they are even available from stock, i.e., manufactured even before concrete orders are coming in.
 However, this concept would not work for very special parts, which need to be specifically designed and produced for individual customers.
 They can be called custom optical elements.
 The same considerations apply to other parts like laser crystals and optical fibers.

-Some examples for custom optical elements are:
+Some examples of custom optical elements are:

 - prisms with special forms, fitting into special housings for compact optical setups